D-Molloy/ts-devguide/README.md

 - Types allow other engineers to understand what values are flowing around our codebase

 #### Where do we you types?
 EVERYWHERE

+(Section 3)

+## Type Annotations & Type Inference

+- Type Annotations: Code we add to tell TS what type of value a variable will refer to.
+We (devs) tell TS the type (Manual)
+- Type inference: TS tries to figure out what type of value a variable refers to.
+TS guesses the type (Automatic) These two are kind of at odds with each other

+### When to use:

+- Type annotations:

+  - When we declare a vairable on one line then initialize it later
+  - When we want a variable to have a type that can't be inferred
+  - When a function returns the 'any' type and we need to clarify the value

+- Type inference: ALWAYS!

+### The `Any` Type

+When TS can't predict the value, it will be 'any' (like with JSON.parse())

+- is an actual type
+- means TS has no idea what this is - can't check for correct property references
+- AVOID VARS WITH `ANY` AT ALL COSTS